Campus Community Life

 The Chartwells Food Service office is located in the Schreiner cafeteria.
 Patrons will find a wide range of menu choices including full hot meals, grill items, soup of the day, salad bar, deli sandwiches, pizza bar, desserts and drinks.
 All Greystone students register for the Unlimited Access meal plan with a $50 declining balance for use at the snack bar.

-The Lion's Den is the campus snack bar located in the Cailloux Campus Activity Center.
+The Lion's Den is the campus snack bar located in the Cailloux Campus Activity Center (There is a Starbucks in the Lion's Den).
 All resident students with a meal plan also have a declining balance that can be used in either the Snack Bar or the cafeteria.
 Students on the Meal Plan must show their university ID upon entrance; all others pay at the door.
 Meals and declining balance are valid only during the contract board period.

 The declining balance will be carried over from fall to spring terms.
 Meals and declining balance are not applicable between terms.
 All remaining balances will be cleared at the end of the spring term.